freedomofpress/securedrop-docs/docs/admin/maintenance/rebuild_admin.rst

 about your instance.
 Use the information retrieved in the previous steps.
 When prompted whether or not to enable SSH-over-Tor, type **no**.

-Next, back up the Application server by running the following command in the terminal:
+Next, back up the *Application Server* by running the following command in the terminal:

 .. code:: sh